 Established in 1967, the British Vehicle Rental and Leasing Association is the trade body for companies engaged in the leasing and rental of cars and commercial vehicles.

 Its members provide short-term self-drive rental, leasing hire and fleet management services to corporate users and consumers.
-The sector employs an estimated 38,000 people and supports a further 68,000 jobs across the automotive industry in the UK.
+The sector employs around 53,600 people and supports a further 317,000 jobs across the wider automotive industry in the UK.

-Through its 500 member companies and their customers, the BVRLA represents the interests of more than two million business car drivers and the millions of people who use a rental vehicle each year.
+Through its 700+ member companies and their customers, the BVRLA represents the interests of more than two million drivers of business cars, vans and trucks, as well as the millions of people who use rental vehicles each year.